We have information you must know before you buy the LeSabre.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Buick LeSabre is no BMW, but the old floating sensation is gone.
+The 2003 Buick LeSabre feels smooth on smooth roads.
+The old floating sensation of Buicks past is gone.
 When you stab the brakes, the nose doesn't dive for the pavement.
 Standard self-leveling rear suspension keeps the ride consistent regardless of the number of passengers aboard.
-Our LeSabre Limited was equipped with the Gran Touring suspension.
-We did not try a base-suspension LeSabre, but we expect that it would offer reasonably good handling as well.

 The LeSabre's 3.8-liter overhead-valve V6 is one of GM's best engines.
-It provides good performance, even against the LeSabre's substantial weight.
-Likewise, the electronically controlled four-speed automatic transmission provides smooth shifting between gears.
-The brakes do a good job of stopping the LeSabre.
-ABS on all four wheels assures stops without drama.
+It delivers good acceleration performance, even against the LeSabre's substantial weight.
+Likewise, the electronically controlled four-speed automatic transmission shifts smoothly between gears.

-LeSabre packs plenty of sound insulation for a quiet ride.
-Although not officially billed as a luxury car, it provides a more luxurious environment than most luxury cars of just a few years ago.
+Lots of sound insulation makes for a quiet cabin.
+Although not officially billed as a luxury car, the LeSabre provides a more luxurious environment than most luxury cars of just a few years ago.

 Limited buyers can choose a $730 Driver Confidence Package.
-In addition to self-sealing tires and a head-up instrument display, this package includes StabiliTrak, an electronic vehicle-stability system that Buick introduced in mid-2000.
-StabiliTrak helps keep the car on the correct line through a corner in slippery conditions by gently applying the brakes on one or more wheels.
-It cannot overcome the laws of physics, but it does add a margin of safety by partially correcting driver errors.
-The head-up display projects speed and other information onto the windshield in front of the driver's eyes.
+In addition to self-sealing tires and a head-up instrument display, this package includes StabiliTrak, the electronic vehicle-stability system.
+The head-up display projects speed and other information onto the windshield in front of the driver's eyes and it comes in handy.
+More important is StabiliTrak, and we highly recommend getting it.
+Stabilitrak helps the driver maintain his or her intended line through a corner in slippery conditions by gently applying the brakes on one or more wheels.
+It cannot overcome the laws of physics, but Stabilitrak adds a margin of safety by partially correcting driver errors.

-Buick prides itself as a maker of premium American cars, and it has upheld that tradition with the 2002 LeSabre.
-For not much more than the price of a mid-size, LeSabre delivers nominal six-passenger capacity and many luxury conveniences.
-Its ride is as comfortable as you'd expect, and you may be pleasantly surprised at how nicely the LeSabre performs.
+Buick prides itself as a maker of premium American cars.
+For not much more than the price of a mid-size car, the LeSabre delivers room for five or six and many luxury conveniences.
+Its ride is as comfortable as you'd expect and the friendly interior make being in the Buick LeSabre a pleasant experience.